Welcome to Marikåpe!

 The many uses of plants have been known to people of all traditional cultures for as long as history goes.
 It is a knowledge that belongs to the people and connects people with their local area.
 In the western world these resources have increasingly been set aside.
 Yet the plants are still there enriching our daily lives.

-As winter comes 2018 Mari will not be giving new treatments, as she is doing a full time masters to do an ethnobotanical study in Norway.
+Spring 2020 Mari will not be giving new treatments, as she is doing a full time masters at the University of Oslo, Norway.
 Do not hesitate to contact her if you have any questions.

 Storytelling is a tool to share knowledge and understanding.
 Hearing the life story of pioneers who worked with plant resources can inspire and enrich the understanding of the plants themselves.
 Traditional stories and farytales have been used for thousands of years to transmit the knowledge about plants.